giantswarm/docs/src/content/ui-api/management-api/crd/clusters.cluster.x-k8s.io.md

 </div>

 <div class="annotation-description">
-<p>This annotation is used to define the desired target time for a scheduled upgrade of the cluster.
-The upgrade will be applied at the specified time if the &ldquo;update-schedule-target-release&rdquo; annotation has been set to the target release version.
-The value has to be in RFC822 Format and UTC time zone. e.g. &ldquo;30 Jan 21 15:04 UTC&rdquo;</p>
+<p>This annotation is used to define the desired target release for a scheduled upgrade of the cluster.
+The upgrade to the specified version will be applied if the &ldquo;update-schedule-target-time&rdquo; annotation has been set and the time defined there has been reached.
+The value has to be only the desired release version, e.g &ldquo;15.2.1&rdquo;.</p>

 </div>